Azure/azure-kusto-microhack1/README.md

 🕵🏻 Hint 2: `NumOfTagsCalculated` is simply the total tag count.

-🤔 Do you know why the default column type is _dynamic_ when we attempt to access a nested JSON element, and how we parse it to the type: _real_?
+🤔 Do you know why the default column type is _dynamic_ when we attempt to access a nested JSON element, and how we parse it to type: _real_?

 Example result: